-- d.
-Start the PTFE tape on the first thread, leaving a slight section of the chamfer exposed as shown in Figure 4.
-Make sure the tape does not overlap the end of the fitting. - e.
-As tape is wound in the direction of the thread spiral, pull tightly on the end of the tape so that the tape conforms to the thread. - f.
-Apply at least 2 but no more than 3 layers of tape to the threads.
-Press the end firmly into the threads.
+Inspect the NPT threads and if necessary, clean the fitting to remove any dirt or PTFE tape that remains on the threads.
+Start the PTFE tape on the second thread as shown in Figure 4; make sure the tape does not overlap the end of the fitting.
+As the tape is wrapped in the direction of the thread spiral, pull tightly on the end of tape so that the tape conforms to the threads.
+Wrap the tape around the threads twice.
+Cut off the excess tape and press the end firmly into the threads.